SuruchiUpenn/SuruchiUpenn.github.io/research.md

 ### Computational Design of Advanced Materials

->_I want to build a billion tiny factories, models of each other, which are manufacturing simultaneously… The principles of physics, as far as I can see, do not speak against the possibility of maneuvering things atom by atom.
-It is not an attempt to violate any laws; it is something, in principle, that can be done; but in practice, it has not been done because we are too big_
--Richard Fynman

 My research interest lies in exploring the design principles of nanomaterials that have useful industrial applications.